 - Days Inn McKinney

 Packing.
 Do not underestimate the things you need to purchase when packing.
 Know the number of moving boxes you will need.
-Determine how many bubblewrap, newsprints, tape, labels mattress covers or padding you are going to use in packing.
-You might want to do a research on storage fees, too.
+Determine how many bubblewrap, newsprints, tape, label mattress covers or padding you are going to use in packing.
+You might want to do research on storage fees, too.

 It is always better to set a budget with extras for ‘what ifs’ and for emergencies, in case.
 Set the highest budget you can afford for your moving expenses.